TugboatQA/docs/advanced/cli/index.md

 ## Commands

+> #### Warning::Commands May Be Out of Date
+>
+> This list of commands may have changed.
+To retreive the latest commands, query
-Here are the commands available to the Tugboat CLI.
-These commands are found by calling `tugboat help` from the command line.
+> the in-line help in the CLI by calling `tugboat help` from your command line
+> once the CLI has been installed.

 ```
 api <type> <action> [args...]
 Execute a Tugboat API call directly